plone/training/mastering-plone/volto_basics.rst

 Details

-* Volto installed separately from Plone backend.
+* Volto is installed separately from Plone backend.
 See chapter :ref:`instructions-install_frontend-label` for instructions.
 * Volto runs in a different process than the Plone-backend.
 By default Volto runs on port 3000.
 If you start Volto with ``yarn start`` you can see the frontend on http://localhost:3000.
 The Plone backend runs by default on http://localhost:8080
 * To create a new Plone site in your already setup Zope environment you use the backend, this is by now not possible in Volto.
 * Volto takes advantage of `Semantic UI React components <https://react.semantic-ui.com/>`_ to compose most of the views.
 For example the component `Image <https://react.semantic-ui.com/elements/image/>`_ is used to render images.
-* Volto default theme is based on Semantic UI theme and `Pastanaga <https://youtu.be/wW9mTl1Tavc?t=133>`_
+* The Volto default theme is based on Semantic UI theme and is called `Pastanaga <https://youtu.be/wW9mTl1Tavc?t=133>`_
 * Same as Plone, Volto is highly extendable with add-ons for further features.
 * Existing Volto components are customizable with a technology similar to `z3c.jbot` called :ref:`volto_overrides-componentshadowing-label`.
 * Volto provides server side rendering (SSR), important for SEO-purposes.